Minor in Economics

 An Economics minor allows students to sample the Economics field while still focusing on their major.
 It greatly complements the skills developed in almost all business disciplines and allows non-Economics majors to broaden their education at UW Bothell.
 While Economics may not be your main field of study, an understanding of the basic Economics principles will prove useful in most career paths and it will help you immensely as a person, citizen and professional.

-Any UW Bothell student may earn a Minor in Economics.
-UW Seattle and UW Tacoma students may use cross-campus enrollment to pursue the Economics minor.
+University of Washington students from all non-business majors may earn a Minor in Business Administration at UW Bothell.
+Students enrolled at UW Seattle and UW Tacoma will be authorized for cross-enrollment in order to pursue the business minor.
 Interested students should discuss the feasibility of completing this minor with their major program advisor.

 Before enrolling in the Economics minor, prospective students must achieve a minimum grade of 2.50 in Calculus and Statistics and a GPA of 2.70 across those two courses.